Saranyaaav/JKFLIPFLOP-USING-IF-ELSE/README.md

 **Procedure**

-/* write all the steps invloved */
+1.Go to quartus software.

+2.Set new environment.

+3.Type the code to implement SR flipflop using verilog and validating their functionality using their functional tables.

+4.Run the program.

+5.Give inputs in the waveform table.

+6.Run the program.

 **PROGRAM**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Program for flipflops and verify its truth table in quartus using Verilog programming.

-*/
+Developed by: SARANYA V , RegisterNumber: 212223040188

 ```
 module jk1 (j, k, clk, rst, q);
   input j, k, clk, rst;